ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 and use `ByteWriteChannel` and `ByteReadChannel` from `kotlinx.coroutines.io` that provide APIs for reading and writing from an asynchronous Channel.

-In your implementations you have to call the callbacks providing a ByteWriteChannel and a ByteReadChannel that you have to provide: it is your responsibility to open and close them.
+In your implementations, you have to call the callbacks providing a ByteWriteChannel and a ByteReadChannel that you have to provide: it is your responsibility to open and close them.
 You can read more about `ByteWriteChannel` and `ByteReadChannel` in their libraries documentation.
-If you just need to load or store a ByteArray, you can use this snipped that provides a simplified session storage:
+If you just need to load or store a ByteArray, you can use this snippet which provides a simplified session storage:

 ```kotlin
 abstract class SimplifiedSessionStorage : SessionStorage {